wearefuturegov/essex-intranet-2.0/docs/documentation/updating-the-kit.md

 ## Gulp error message

 If you use a GDS managed device, you no longer have permission to run Gulp (a JavaScript toolkit used by Prototype Kit).
-We’ve updated the Prototype Kit so if you install it now, it runs Gulp without having to install it separately.
+We've updated the Prototype Kit so if you install it now, it runs Gulp without having to install it separately.

 If you want to run an existing prototype made before July 2021, you may see an error message about not having permission to run Gulp.

 To fix this:

 1. open a code editor, like Atom
-2. from your prototype project folder, open the ‘start.js’ file
+2. from your prototype project folder, open the ‘start.js' file
 3. go to the line that starts with: `var gulp = spawn`
 4. replace the entire line with: